orangopus/dynamix-toolbox/README.md

 >

-## FUll-Stack Web-app
+## Full-stack Web App

 A fully featured app will be coming soon!
 Stay tuned for more updates.
 In the meantime you can follow  @[Orangopus](https://twitter.com/Orangopus) on Twitter for updates and watch the livestreams.

 # Support

-We're available pretty much 24/7 on our [Discord](https://go.orangop.us/discord) so any support queries you can post in the `help` channel!
+We're available pretty much 24/7 on our [Guilded](https://go.orangop.us/guilded) so any support queries you can post in the `help` channel!

 For our Help Centre: https://help.orangop.us